 Payment of Fines

-Parking citations are automatically charged to student accounts.
+Parking citations are automatically charged to student accounts of registered vehicles.
 Payments may be made at Student Account Services, 105 Student Services Center.

-Faculty and staff may pay parking citations in person at the Transportation Services office, located inside the Campus Drive Parking Deck at 451 Campus Drive East.
+Faculty and staff may pay parking citations in person at the Parking Services office located inside the Transportation Hub Deck at 315 Hackberry Lane.
 If payment is not made and an appeal is not filed within three days of citation issuance, the citation will automatically be processed for payroll deduction.

-Visitors may pay citations in person at the Transportation Services office located inside the Campus Drive Parking Deck at 451 Campus Drive East or by mailing the payment to Transportation Services – Box 870179 – Tuscaloosa, AL 35487.
+Visitors may pay citations in person at the Parking Services office located inside the Transportation Hub Deck at 315 Hackberry Lane or by mailing the payment to Parking Services – Box 870179 – Tuscaloosa, AL 35487.

 All appeals are subject to the following stipulations: